There are four

 You can purchase the Montessori mobiles online, or you can build them yourself by following online tutorials.
-Either way, the mobiles should follow the strict design outlined by the Montessori method.
+Either way, the mobiles should follow the strict design outlined by the

 Because newborn babies cannot control their head movements, you may consider placing a mirror next to their bassinet or crib.
 This mirror will allow them to see the mobile without turning their head.
 However, over time the baby will develop the muscles to hold their head straight and look at the mobile directly.
 You can remove the mirror at this time.

-Now that we know the general purpose and usage of the Montessori mobiles, we can discuss each of the mobiles in detail below!
+Now that we know the general purpose and usage of the

 The Munari mobile is the first mobile to which you will introduce your child.
 This mobile is constructed solely of black and white geometric shapes.
 There is also a single glass ball hanging among the figures.